tgac-vumc/BLADE/README.md

 ### Step 2: Create a conda environment

-You can install all the necessary dependency using the following command.
+You can install all the necessary dependency using the following command (may takes few minutes).

 ```
 conda env create --file environment.yml